hoojinguyen/design-patterns/README.md

     </ul>
   </li>
   <li>
-    <b>Structural</b>:
-    <i
+    <b>Structural: </b>
-      >explain how to assemble objects and class- es into larger structures, while keeping the structures flexible and efficient.</i
+    explain how to assemble objects and class- es into larger structures, while keeping the structures flexible and efficient.
-    >
     <ul>
       <li>
         <b> Adapter: </b>